Reliable heating repair & installation services in Birmingham, AL & Surrounding Areas

-At One Source Heating and Cooling, we maintain a full staff of NATE certified mechanics who are trained to service virtually every brand of heating equipment.
+At One Source Heating and Cooling, we maintain a full staff of NATE-certified mechanics who are trained to service virtually every brand of heating equipment.
 All service calls are returned promptly, and we always prioritize emergency situations.
 We offer 24/7 repair services when needed.
 One Source Heating and Cooling is the only source you will need for complete heating repair, maintenance and installation services.
 If your furnace isn’t operating as efficiently as it used to, call one of our helpful representatives to arrange for a free system evaluation.

 Choosing a Heating System

 Heating system choices may be restricted by fuel availability, climate conditions and the cost of energy.
 In areas with severe winters, furnaces and radiant heating systems are usually the only viable options since heat pumps have temperature limitations.